-From DIY to Design-Forward: How to Change a Light Fixture and Elevate Kitchen Island Lighting
+How to Change a Light Fixture and Plan Kitchen Island Lighting Like a Pro

 How to Replace a Light Fixture: A Step-by-Step Breakdown

 Changing a Light Fixture in Your Kitchen?
-Here’s What to Know
+Here Are Some Technical Rules Designers Follow

 Changing a light fixture in your kitchen is equal parts about function and impact.
 Swapping out a flush mount for a globe pendant or updating hallway lighting can completely shift the tone of your space.
 In other words, replacing light fixture is a high-impact, low-effort update that renters or homeowners can easily tackle.
 Not to mention, it’s also a great way to explore different lighting temperatures or dimmable setups that work with your lifestyle.